 I also had a nice long chat with Charles Choi, founder of Caachi.com a new indie film distribution site.
 With Caachi, filmmakers set their own prices for DRM-free downloads.
 Artists retain all rights to their work, along with 75 cents of every dollar their films take in.
 I wonder what percentage goes to the artists with Apple's newly-announced video download service?

 In the corner, a couple of guys held court for a while with XO laptops from the One Laptop Per Child project.
 Impressions without actually playing with one: Very cool, stylish design, and pretty powerful for what it is.
-The guy doing the demo claims it's very easy to learn to use, especially for someone who has never before used anything else.

 Then I met EFF's incoming webmaster Chris and his delightful girlfriend Hilary (one "l," thank you very much) and told them about the seminal role EFF has played over the last 17 years.
 I advised Chris to make sure the site steers everyone to the Join EFF page as clearly and conveniently as possible.